Namass/Branch-Integration-Guides/android-quick-start.md

 That's all there is to it.
 The next step is to create some deep links for your users to share.

-## Step 4: Creating deep links from within your app
+## Creating deep links from within your app

 <!-- In progress -->